 Ofgem announced its Decision on 30 April 2021 that SVA Metering activities will transfer from the BSC to the Retail Energy Code (REC) from 1 September 2021.
-Therefore the P332 solution will apply to SVA HH & NHH Data Collectors only as SVA Meter Operator Agent (MOA) governance will be under the REC before the proposed P332 Implementation Date.
+Therefore the P332 solution will apply to SVA HH & NHH Data Collectors only as SVA Meter Operator Agent (MOA) governance are now under the REC and not under the BSC.